scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `coreASes` {#core}

-The `coreASes` field contains the AS numbers of the core ASes in this ISD.
+The `coreASes` field contains a sequence listing the core AS numbers within the ISD.

-Each core AS number MUST be unique in the sequence of core AS numbers.
-That is, each AS number MUST appear only once in the `coreASes` field.
+Each AS number in the sequence MUST be unique.
+Furthermore, each AS number MUST be encoded as a `PrintableString` using the text representation defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation".

 #### Revoking or Assigning Core Status

+The set of core ASes can be updated as follows:

-- To revoke the core status of a given AS, remove the respective AS number from the sequence of AS numbers in the `coreASes` field.
+- To revoke core status: remove the target AS from the `coreASes` sequence.
-- To assign the core status to a given AS, add the respective AS number to the sequence of AS numbers in the `coreASes` field.
+- To assign core status: add the target AS to the `coreASes` sequence.

-Revoking or assigning the core status of/to an AS always requires a sensitive TRC update.
+Any modification to the `coreASes` field requires a sensitive TRC update.

 ### `authoritativeASes` {#auth}

-The `authoritativeASes` field contains the AS numbers of the authoritative ASes in this ISD.
+The `authoritativeASes` field contains the sequence of the authoritative AS numbers in the ISD.

 Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
 As a consequence, authoritative ASes also start the announcement of a TRC update.

 - Every authoritative AS MUST be a core AS and be listed in the `coreASes` field.
-- Each authoritative AS number MUST be unique in the sequence of authoritative AS numbers.
-That is, each AS number MUST NOT appear more than once in the `authoritativeASes` field.
+Each AS number in the sequence MUST be unique.
+Furthermore, each AS number MUST be encoded as a `PrintableString` using the text representation defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation".

 #### Revoking or Assigning Authoritative Status

+The set of authoritative ASes can be updated as follows:

-- To revoke the authoritative status of a given AS, remove the respective AS number from the sequence of AS numbers in the `authoritativeASes` field.
+- To revoke authoritative status: remove the target AS from the `authoritativeASes` sequence.
-- To assign the authoritative status to a given AS, add the respective AS number to the sequence of AS numbers in the `authoritativeASes` field.
+- To assign authoritative status: dd the target AS to the `authoritativeASes` sequence.

 **Important:** Revoking or assigning the authoritative status of/to an AS always requires a sensitive TRC update.